Stanleynista/Stanleynista/README.md

 <h3 align="left"> Hi, I'm Stanley Leão Alves </h3>

+- São Paulo, BR
-- Data and Economics research enthusiast
+- Data and ML enthusiast
 - Passionate about how Data can change the world for better
-- Currently learning **ML**
 - Currently looking for opportunities.
 I love to learn.

 ## Tech Skills